Articles on: Video Consultations

 I ended a call in error, can I restart it?

-In short, no. When you end a call by clicking the hang up icon, you'll see a message on screen advising that this will end the appointment and asking you to confirm:
+In short, no. When you end a call by clicking the hang up icon, you'll see a message on screen advising that this will disconnect all participants and asking you to confirm.

 You're asked to confirm this before ending the session to hopefully lower the chances of an accidental hang up.
 Once you confirm you'd like to end the call, the secure connection is closed, the consultation will be concluded and the "room" will close, meaning the link won't work any longer.
 It isn't possible to rejoin after this has been done.